jam1015/evil-god-toggle/README.md

 The author of this plugin uses [Elpaca](https://github.com/progfolio/elpaca/) to manage packages although [Straight](https://github.com/radian-software/straight.el) might be easier to use.
 There is also emacs native package management [package.el](https://github.com/emacs-mirror/emacs/blob/master/lisp/emacs-lisp/package.el).
 See the documentation of those package managers / other sources for how to integrate with the [use-package](https://github.com/jwiegley/use-package) macro.
 [More documentation for use-package](https://www.gnu.org/software/emacs/manual/html_node/use-package/).

+Here is an example that works with Elpaca's use-package integration:

 ```el
 (use-package evil-god-toggle
   :ensure (:host github